siggy/bbox/docs/README.md

 ## A rewrite in Go

-[Go](https://golang.org/) has recently become my favorite programming language.
+[Go](https://golang.org/) has recently become a favorite programming language of mine.
 Rewriting Beatboxer in Go was a great excuse to play with the language a bit more.

 Beatboxer transmits input from a keyboard to LEDs, a console renderer, and a drum loop.
 The Go language really shines here in allowing explicit definition of these concurrent threads, with communication via Go Channels.
-This whole architecture is summarized nicely in [BeatBoxer's main](https://github.com/siggy/bbox/blob/master/cmd/bbox.go).
+This whole architecture is summarized nicely in [Beatboxer's main](https://github.com/siggy/bbox/blob/master/cmd/bbox.go).

 Reading and playing back audio files in Go turned out to be more work than in JavaScript.
 I eventually found a pair of excellent Go libraries, [youpy's go-wav](https://github.com/youpy/go-wav) for reading wavs, and [gordonklaus' Go bindings](https://github.com/gordonklaus/portaudio) for [PortAudio](http://portaudio.com/) for outputting sound.